 - In a large mixing bowl, mix together the dried fruit, ginger, zest and juice, stout and brandy.
 Cover and leave to soak overnight.

-- Grease 2 x 1.2 litre pudding basins with butter.
-Place a side plate upside down into the base of two deep pots large enough to hold the pudding basins.
+- Grease a 2 litre pudding basin or 2 x 1 litre pudding basins with butter.
+Place a side plate upside down into the base of one or two deep pots large enough to hold the pudding basins.
 For each pudding, cut a piece of foil and baking paper to the same size, large enough to generously cover the pudding basin.
-Place foil down on a clean work surface and cover with sheet of baking paper.
-Create a pleat in the cente widthways, allowing the pudding to rise during cooking.
+Place foil down on a clean work surface and cover with a sheet of baking paper.
+Create a pleat in the centre widthways, allowing the pudding to rise during cooking.

 - Add the remaining ingredients to the fruit mixture, stirring until well combined.
-Evenly divide between the prepared pudding basins and place prepared foil covers on top, baking paper side down, with the pleat running across the middle.
+Spoon into prepared pudding basin/s and place prepared foil cover/s on top, baking paper side down, with the pleat running across the middle.
 Using a rubber band or string securely tie the foil top around the bowl, just below the lip.

-- Place pudding into prepared pot on the upside down plate.
+- Place pudding into prepared pot on the inverted plate.
 Pour enough boiling water around the pudding to come halfway up.
-Cover with a tight fitting lid and simmer over a low heat for 6 hours.
+Cover with a tight-fitting lid and simmer over a low heat for 6 hours.
 Check the water level regularly and refill if required.
 Remove from pot and allow to cool.

 - Store pudding in a cool dry place for up to 12 months.

 - To serve, simply repeat the steaming process until pudding is heated through.
-Turn out onto a serving platter, garnish with summer berries or cherries and serve with brandy sauce.
+Turn out onto a serving platter, decorate with Leucadendrons, summer berries or cherries and serve with brandy sauce.